Presentation at SSI International 2020 are grouped into 4 key themes which collectively provide complete coverage of the global sensors industry.

 Awaiting presentation abstract.

-In this talk, Renovo’s Chris Heiser will discuss current market innovations on capturing, analyzing and leveraging the data needed to bring ADAS features like self-driving, lane assist, self-parking and more to mainstream vehicles.
-The current influx of data that OEMs have to sort, rank, analyze, and deploy is extremely large and Chris Heiser will explain what technologies OEMs are using to speed the innovation and safe deployment of these features.
+In this talk, Renovo’s Dennis Hamann will discuss current market innovations on capturing, analyzing and leveraging the data needed to bring ADAS features like self-driving, lane assist, self-parking and more to mainstream vehicles.
+The current influx of data that OEMs have to sort, rank, analyze, and deploy is extremely large and Dennis Hamann will explain what technologies OEMs are using to speed the innovation and safe deployment of these features.

 Awaiting presentation abstract.